ialnazer/Softia_REST_Test/README.md

 **2- Run the back-end server:**

-Type the following instructions in your bash:
+- Type the following instructions in your bash:

+`code`
 - cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend

 - npm install
+`code`
+- open the

 - node server.js, now the server is listening on Port 8000